:: Friday, September 29, 2006 ::

 Chevron Corp. estimated the 300-square-mile region where its test well sits could hold between 3 billion and 15 billion barrels of oil and natural gas liquids.

 Analysts are calling it the most significant domestic discovery since Alaska's Prudhoe Bay more than a generation ago.
-[BRAD FOSS AP Business Writer]
+[BRAD FOSS AP Business Writer] What makes this news even more interesting is another story on the discovery:

 In "Black Gold Stranglehold," Corsi and Smith argued the theory developed in the Soviet Union in the 1950s by Prof. Nikolai Kudryavtsev that oil is a deep-earth, abiotic product.
 The theory, the authors wrote, "rejected the contention that oil was formed from the remains of ancient plant and animal life that died millions of years ago.
 According to Kudryavtsev, oil had nothing to do with the unproved concept of a boggy primeval forest rotting into petroleum.
 The Soviet scientist ridiculed the idea that an ancient primeval morass of plant and animal remains was covered by sedimentary deposits over millions of years, compressed by millions of more years of heat and pressure."